gwleuverink/eloquent-hashid-binding/readme.md

 <p align="center">
     A drop in solution for eloquent implicit route model binding with hashid's.
     <br />
-    Obfuscate your app's id's for prying eyes.
+    Obfuscate your app's id's from prying eyes.
 </p>

 <br />